univ-ai/welcomenew/_courses/ai5.md

 <center><img src="/assets/images/people/AnshikaGupta.png" alt="Anshika" style="height:200px;margin-right:15px;"></center>
 <ul style="list-style:circle; padding-left: 2em;">
 <li>Anshika is the Co-ordinatior of Academic Development at Univ.AI.</li>
-<li>She is a deep learning enthusiast and a final year undergrad at JECRC University, Jaipur.</li>
+<li>She is a deep learning enthusiast and a recent undergraduate from JECRC University, Jaipur.</li>
 <li>Previously, she was a Research Intern at Neos HealthTech where she worked on developing algorithms for medical image analysis and segmentation.</li>
 <li>Currently, she is also working on building a SportsTech startup.</li>
 </ul>